wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Policy snapshot

-The version of a service's booking policy saved at the time a booking is created.
-Snapshots preserve the original terms, which is useful if policies change after a booking is made.
+A saved version of a service's booking policy captured when a booking is created.
+Policy snapshots preserve the original terms, which is useful if policies change after a booking is made.
+This protects both customers and businesses by maintaining the original agreement terms throughout the booking lifecycle.

 ## Resource